viniciusteix/mo805-information-retrieval/assignment-7/MO445-descriptors/Readme.md

 	Generate **results.csv** with all images names closeded of each query (image).
 -	To generate the Precision vs Recall graphic, run:
 **python metrics.py**
-	-	Changing the paths of the variables:
-			-	source_path
-			-	path_images
-			-	output_path